-- Why not throw a birthday party for Dr. Seuss?
+- Throw a Birthday Party.
+Why not?
 Kids love an excuse for a birthday party.
 Play a Seuss-inspired game or put on a Seuss-inspired puppet show.
 Sprinkle Some Fun offers some fun recipes and games here.
 And we have a few ideas from Fun.com.

 - Learn more about Dr. Seuss and his books or just play games at Seussville.
 (Note: This is one of those instantly noisy websites.
 You might not want to open it right after you get the baby to sleep.)

-- Don’t forget to actually read the books, too!
+- Read the books!
 I bet you already have some at home.
-If not, you can get this box of 20 classics through our Amazon affiliate link.
+If not, you can get this box of 20 classics through our Bookshop affiliate link.